Comparing IM Cannabis (IMCC) & The Competition

 |2.27

-IM Cannabis currently has a consensus target price of $9.13, suggesting a potential upside of 147.96%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 49.00%.
-Given IM Cannabis’ stronger consensus rating and higher possible upside, research analysts plainly believe IM Cannabis is more favorable than its peers.
+IM Cannabis presently has a consensus target price of $8.75, indicating a potential upside of 155.10%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 46.67%.
+Given IM Cannabis’ stronger consensus rating and higher probable upside, research analysts plainly believe IM Cannabis is more favorable than its rivals.

 Profitability

-This table compares IM Cannabis and its peers’ net margins, return on equity and return on assets.
+This table compares IM Cannabis and its rivals’ net margins, return on equity and return on assets.

 |Net Margins